 Local experts offer a few tips for deciding where to get your information.

 One good first step is to visit your library.
-At the Bay County Library System
+At the Chippewa River District Library System

 Librarians will even help you log on and point you to neutral, reliable websites with quality information.

-“As a library, we try to remain non-partisan, impartial, and direct people to information,” Grotelueschen says.
+“As a library, we try to remain non-partisan, impartial, and direct people to information,” says Mark Grotelueschen, Head of Reference Services at the Alice & Jack Wirt Public Library in Bay County.
 “The biggest thing to me is I like to show people that they can actually see what their ballot is going to look like and what’s on it.
 That helps them to find out what they need to research.”